 You are a woman and it is pretty natural for some people to see you as vulnerable.
 Travel is a sociable activity, and you will meet people who will chat with you, and ask you to join them for a drink, activity or dinner.
 And sometimes, this can build long-lasting friendships and intimate relationships.

 Sounds great, right?
-I mean, who wouldn’t want to make friends while they are traveling?
+I mean, who wouldn’t want to make friends while they are travelling?
 However, be careful not let your guard down, especially not right away.
 As much as I want to make things flowery and beautiful for you, some people just want to take advantage of tourists, and women.
 Con artists and thieves could be there lurking around, waiting for the right opportunity to strike.

-Before traveling alone you might consider learning some self-defence techniques.
+Before travelling alone you might consider learning some self-defence techniques.
 Other women travel with a rape alarm or pepper spray to help them feel safer and be able to react should they be attacked.

 If you want to get steamy with a local or a foreigner, make sure that you use protection.
 You certainly don’t want to end up pregnant or with a nasty STI, so take some condoms with you if you think you might get lucky.
 Alternatively, if you find yourself getting unwanted advances from men, don’t be afraid to say no. A polite ‘no-thank-you’ or ‘I’m going to meet my boyfriend now’ can work wonders.
 Don’t worry about appearing too rude to them.
 Saying no can still be done without losing your courtesy.
 You just have to be careful.
 If you find yourself in a situation you don’t know how to get out of, ask someone for help.
 A waitress, a local family, anyone who could help by simply talking to you and helping you out of a difficult situation.